noahzuiuc/crime_data/README.md

 This project was built and tested with python 3.12.7, compatibility with other versions may vary.
-This project was built and tested using Windows 11, compatibility with other operating systems may vary.
+This project was built and tested using Windows 11 and MacOS 26.1, compatibility with other operating systems may vary.

+Each city folder contains an input folder for the data sources.
+Once a city's script has been run it will populate the output folder (however it is pre-populated with current data for convenience).

 Create a virtual environment for the project (in the root directory)
 ```bash